jboss-developer/jboss-eap-quickstarts/jts-distributed-crash-rec/README.md

                 at com.arjuna.ats.internal.jts.recovery.transactions.TopLevelTransactionRecoveryModule.periodicWorkSecondPass(TopLevelTransactionRecoveryModule.java:81) [jbossjts-4.16.1.Final.jar:]
                 at com.arjuna.ats.internal.arjuna.recovery.PeriodicRecovery.doWorkInternal(PeriodicRecovery.java:789) [jbossjts-4.16.1.Final.jar:]
                 at com.arjuna.ats.internal.arjuna.recovery.PeriodicRecovery.run(PeriodicRecovery.java:371) [jbossjts-4.16.1.Final.jar:]
-    * The easiest way to check when JBoss server 1 is recovered is to look in the object store and check that all the records are now cleaned up.
+    * The easiest way to check when JBoss EAP server 1 is recovered is to look in the object store and check that all the records are now cleaned up.
 The records that should be cleared are the ones in the defaultStore/CosTransactions/XAResourceRecord and defaultStore/StateManager/BasicAction/TwoPhaseCoordinator/ArjunaTransactionImple.
     * Records will remain in defaultStore/Recovery/FactoryContact and defaultStore/RecoveryCoordinator and that is to be expected.
 Run:

             tree server*/standalone/data/tx-object-store